gaia-platform/gaia-docs/articles/reference/ddl-create-database.md

 The `if not exists` keyword is optional.
 If a database with the same name already exists, the command is ignored.
 However, there is no verification that the existing database has a structure identical to the one specified by the create database statement.

+## Remarks

+The `create database` statement automatically switches you to the new database.
+There is no need to invoke `use` if the intention is to create tables in the database that was just created.

+The short form of the `create database` statement, in which you omit the create operator, drops the table before attempting to create it and has the same effect as the following:

+`drop database if exists database_nam; create database database_name;`

 Use the interactive feature of gaiac to list the instantiated databases:

 <pre>